hasanma1ik/eduthree/README.md

 Comprehensive timetable view for both teachers and students, displaying class schedules, assignments, and events.

+<strong>Student Enrollment and Class Assignment:</strong>

+Developed features for administrators to enroll students and assign them to appropriate classes and subjects, streamlining the student onboarding process and ensuring accurate class allocations.

 <strong>Course and Subject Management:</strong>

 Tools for creating and managing courses and subjects.
 Allows administrators to add or modify course content and subject details.

 <strong>Database:</strong>